Visiting Faculty Fellows

 2013-14 Visiting Faculty Fellows

-The Humanities Writ Large Steering Committee has selected five Visiting Faculty Fellows for the 2013-14 academic year.
+The Humanities Writ Large Steering Committee has selected six Visiting Faculty Fellows for the 2013-14 academic year.
 They are:

 - Jordana Dym, Associate Professor of History, Skidmore College